Trafford Park: Political representation

-Since 1997, Trafford Park has been in the constituency of Stretford and Urmston.
-In the latest general election, incumbent Labour MP Kate Green was re-elected with a 60.3% share of the vote.
-In 2022, Green resigned after being nominated deputy mayor of Greater Manchester; her successor was Andrew Western, who won the by-election with a majority of 9,906, representing a swing of 11% from the Conservatives.
+Trafford Park is mostly in the Trafford ward of Gorse Hill & Colnbrook; a small area to the west is in the Lostock & Barton ward.
+The entire park is in the parliamentary constituency of Stretford and Urmston represented by Labour MP Andrew Western.

 Geography

 The topography of Trafford Park is either flat or gently undulating, about 144 ft above sea level at its highest point.
 The local bedrock is Triassic Bunter Sandstone, overlaid by sand and gravel deposited during the last ice age, around 10,000 years ago.
 There are some areas of peat bog in the west of the park, in the area formerly known as Trafford Moss.
-In 1793, William Roscoe began work on reclaiming the bog, and by 1798 that work was sufficiently advanced for him to turn his attention to the task of reclaiming the much larger Chat Moss in nearby Salford, also owned by the Trafford family.
+In 1793 William Roscoe began work on draining the bog, and by 1798 that work was advanced enough for him to turn his attention to the task of reclaiming the much larger Chat Moss in nearby Salford, also owned by the Trafford family.

 The park occupies an area of 4.7 mi2, and is almost entirely surrounded by water.
 The Bridgewater Canal forms its southeastern and southwestern boundaries, and the Manchester Ship Canal forms its northeastern and northwestern boundaries.
-Trafford Park is the most northerly area of Trafford, and faces Salford across the Manchester Ship Canal.
-Stretford lies to the south and east, and Urmston to the west.
+Trafford Park is the most northerly area of Trafford.